 It’s finally here – High Dynamic Range (HDR) on Sky – but not for everyone with a Sky Q box!
 Finally, Sky offers a ‘full-fat’ 4k service.
 While Sky has offered Ultra HD 4k programming for several years via its Sky Q set-top box, Sky has lagged behind its online streaming rivals Netflix, Disney Plus, Apple TV+ and Amazon Prime by not offering HDR.
 HDR makes pictures more vivid and realistic, with more intense colours and, for many viewers, HDR makes […] .
 Click here to read the full article.

+New!
+As of 29th June 2020, Disney bit rates have improved and Dolby Atmos is now available.
+Here is our latest review: Finally Disney Plus in the UK Matches Bit Rates Used in the USA.
 After launching in the USA in November 2019, Disney Plus has finally arrived in the UK at one of the most challenging periods for the UK and the world.
-Disney has scaled back bit rates, which means that the promised Ultra HD 4k content – which is being streamed in lower than full 4k quality – does not look as good as it should.
-Also, the promised Dolby Atmos sound on many titles, which is still available in the USA, […] .
+Disney has scaled back bit rates, which means that the promised Ultra HD 4k content – […] .
 Click here to read the full article.

 Apple launched its new TV streaming service in the UK on 1st November 2019, to compete with rivals Netflix and Amazon Prime Video.
 Pricing is certainly aggressive.
 Apple TV+ currently costs £4.99 per month although there is a cheaper way to subscribe for buyers of Apple products.
 Apple offers a year-long trial for buying a new iPhone, iPad, Apple TV or Mac.
 Up to six family members can share an Apple TV+ subscription.
 Streaming of video content using broadband is […] .
 Click here to read the full article.